facebookresearch/ParlAI/docs/source/observations.rst

 reward
 ------
-This field can be used by reinforcement-learning tasks to send rewards to other agents.
+This field can be used by reinforcement-learning tasks to send rewards in the observation dict, such as sending negative reward for poor replies or positive reward for good replies.

 image
 -----
-Some datasets may include images.
+Observation dicts may also include images.
 For example, the VQA_v2 dataset contains questions about images.
 The "image" field will contain the image data in whichever format the image mode parameters are set to.

 By default, images are returned as their raw RBG pixels.
 They can also be processed by a pre-trained image model and just features of